carstingaxion/gatherpress-query-loop/readme.txt

 * Adds EXISTS as a compare option for Post Meta Queries.

 = 1.5 =
-* Moves all controls into a single panel titled "Advanced Query Settings".
+* Moves all controls into a single panel titled "Contextual Query Settings".
 * Exposes SlotFills and filters to allow extension of plugin to add any featured you want.
 * Minor PHP warning fixes.